Maine Coon Cat Grooming

 Maine Coons have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Maine Coon benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+Expect 10-25 lbs at maturity and roughly 10-13 yrs of life with a Maine Coon; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 For those considering the Maine Coon, the breed's combination of heavy shedding, moderate activity level, and known health predispositions forms the essential baseline for informed ownership.

 Brushing & Coat Care